¡Ay, Carmela!

-¡Ay, Carmela! is a 1990 Spanish comedy-drama film directed by Carlos Saura and based on the eponymous play by José Sanchís Sinisterra.
-The film stars Carmen Maura, Andrés Pajares, and Gabino Diego as travelling players performing for the Republic, who inadvertently find themselves on the Nationalist side during the closing months of the Spanish Civil War.
+¡Ay, Carmela! is a 1990 comedy-drama film directed by Carlos Saura and co-written by Rafael Azcona based on the eponymous play by José Sanchís Sinisterra.
+The film stars Carmen Maura, Andrés Pajares, and Gabino Diego as travelling players performing for the Spanish Republic, who inadvertently find themselves on the Nationalist side during the closing months of the Civil War.
 The film was selected as the Spanish entry for the Best Foreign Language Film at the 63rd Academy Awards, but was not accepted as a nominee.

 Plot

 Carmela, Paulino, and Gustavete (who is mute) are vaudeville performers, touring Spain during the Spanish Civil War.
 In 1938, in the town of Montejo, they give a show to Republican troops.
 During the performance, Nationalist planes drone overhead, but no one leaves the theatre.
 Carmela sings and dances, Paulino reads a poem by Antonio Machado (which reflects Republican patriotic fervour) and plays a tune with his farts.
 The final act is a 'tableau vivant' in which Carmela represents justice while Paulino brandishes the Republican flag and they sing a song of freedom.

 To escape the dangers of the front line, the trio decide to go to Valencia.
 Carmela distracts a Republican truck driver by allowing him to paw her, while Paulino and Gustavete steal the fuel.
 However the night is misty and they stray into Nationalist territory.
 When a Nationalist officer finds the Republican flag in their props, they are arrested and taken to the local school, which serves as a prison for Republican sympathisers.
 Carmela befriends a Polish member of the International Brigade.
 She is amazed that he has come to fight in a foreign land whose name he cannot even pronounce.

 After some of the prisoners are taken away to be shot, Carmela, Paulino and Gustavete are driven away in an army car.
 They are convinced they will also be shot, but instead they are taken to the local theatre.
 An Italian officer, Lieutenant Amelio di Ripamonte, wants them to appear in a show to entertain the nationalist troops.
 They must stage a burlesque of the Republic in exchange for their freedom.

 Paulino starts rewriting their old script to make their numbers anti-Republican.
 Carmela refuses to go along with it, unwilling to betray her convictions as an anti-fascist, but Paulino persuades her they have no choice, since their lives are at stake.